 I just know the results will be amazing.

-Put all those ingredients into a small saucepan and cook it over medium heat until it begins to steam.
+Put all those ingredients in a small saucepan and cook it over medium heat until it begins to steam.
 Make sure not to boil it or the milk will curdle.
 As soon as it begins to steam reduce the heat to low.

 The egg yolks go in next but you can’t just drop them into the hot the milk.
 They’ll scramble if you do.